jrainlau/vue-donut/README.md

 # Vue-Donut
-`Vue-Donut` is a template work with `vue-cli`, it helps you to build your own VueJS basic UI component library in an easy way.
+`Vue-Donut` is a template work with `vue-cli`, it helps you build your own VueJS basic UI component library in an easy way.

 ## Usage
 ```